S3L-official/CT_Prover/README.md

     Add the path of scropt into your environment.
 - 1 Verifying Constant-time Implementations
   - In the bech directory, there are directories for various algorithm libraries.
-In the directory ot each libraries is the benchmarks of algorithm.
+In the directory of each libraries is the benchmarks of algorithm.
   - Get into any benchmarks of algorithm.
 Run the command

     ```